nokusukun/DCSE/README.md

 ![Red pls](http://i.imgur.com/qE3Ti1I.png)

-This is what the messages look like from anyone who doesn't have a plugin.
+This is what the messages look like from anyone who doesn't have the plugin installed.

 ![SPAM](http://i.imgur.com/ggBtXQe.png)